dabblelab/alexa-hosted-s3-audio-example-skill/README.md

 [![Custom badge](https://img.shields.io/endpoint?url=https://badges-shields-io-88j4y07yzimq.runkit.sh)](https://deploy.dabble.dev/deploy/v2/yojf15ci7h)

 # Playing mp3 files in an Alexa-Hosted skill
-Hey this is Steve at Dabble Lab and in this tutorial, we'll look at playing an mp3 file from an Alexa-Hosted skill S3 bucket.
+Hey this is Steve at Dabble Lab and in this tutorial, we'll look at playing an mp3 file from an Alexa-Hosted skill's S3 bucket.

 ## Overview

 When you create an [Alexa-Hosted](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html) skill, an Amazon S3 bucket is also created for hosting media files.
-But the S3 bucket secures the files to prevent them from being publicly accessible.
-So, you can't just use the URL that is visible when you view the file in the bucket.
-To use the files in your skill, you need a signed URL.
+But the files you store in that bucket are not accessible publicly.
+So, you can't just use the default file URL in your skill, you need a signed URL.

 ## Steps